ALEZ-DEV/Babylonia-terminal/README.md

 |-|-|
 |<img src="./docs/Screenshot1.png"/>|<img src="./docs/Screenshot2.png" alt="Screenshot 2"/>|

-### This launcher download, install your favorite anime game and it's dependencies for you!
+### This launcher downloads and installs your favorite anime game and its dependencies for you!
 For now, there is only a cli version of the launcher, but a gui one is on my radar, so stay tuned!
-If you have any issue with the launcher, don't hesitate to open an [issue](https://github.com/ALEZ-DEV/Babylonia-terminal/issues)!
+If you have any issues with the launcher, don't hesitate to open an [issue](https://github.com/ALEZ-DEV/Babylonia-terminal/issues)!

 ## Installation

 > [!IMPORTANT]
-> The Graphical version is in alpha, expect breaking change and bugs as said [here](https://github.com/ALEZ-DEV/Babylonia-terminal#gui-version)
+> The Graphical version is in alpha, expect breaking changes and bugs as said [here](https://github.com/ALEZ-DEV/Babylonia-terminal#gui-version)

 | CLI version | Graphical version |
 |-|-|